-Casa Pastor | King’s Cross Restaurant & Bar
+Casa Pastor | King’s Cross Taqueria with a Terrace

-Here’s what you can expect…
+Here’s what you can expect:

 Which, if that appeals, you can also book for special occasions.